Dang-Hoang-Tung/LangChain.MultiAgent-Document-Processor/README.md

 - Providing context to subsequent requests

-## Expected Behavior
+## Behavior

-The assistant should be able to:
+The assistant is able to:

 - Classify user intents correctly
 - Search and retrieve relevant documents